metalescab/metalescab.github.io/_research/en/martensitic-transformations-in-fe-mn-based-steels.md

 ---
-layout: default
+layout: research-line
 page_id: aceros-base-fe-mn
 title: "Martensitic Transformations in Fe-Mn Based Steels"
 lang: en
-categories:
-  - "martensitic-transformations"
+# thumbnail: /assets/img/research/aceros-base-fe-mn-thumbnail.png
 people:
   - adriana-condo
   - armando-guillermet
   - lina-guerrero
   - paulo-laroca
   - marcos-sade
+categories:
+  - "martensitic-transformations"
 tags:
   - ""
 ---

 In Fe-based alloys, atoms tend to arrange in three forms: face-centered cubic (FCC), hexagonal close-packed (HCP), and body-centered cubic (BCC).
 Regions of metal where atoms are arranged as FCC are called **austenite**, while the other two are referred to as **martensite**.
 Generally, by varying the temperature of the metal under study, it is possible to obtain martensitic or austenitic structures.